ExpediaGroup/styx/docs/developer-guide/api-overview.md

     }
 ```

-The interface shows that `intercept` method receives a live HTTP request,
+The interface shows that the `intercept` method receives a live HTTP request,
 and eventually returns a live HTTP response.

-The `intercept` may transform or run side effecting actions on request or response objects.
+`intercept` may transform or run side effecting actions on request or response objects.
 As an event based system, all implementations must be strictly non-blocking.
 Blocking a thread stalls the Styx event processing loop.
 So take care to
 stick with asynchronous implementation.